lgaudencio/bring-a-backpack/README.md

     * Favicon files were created at [favicon.io](https://favicon.io/)

+**Python Modules Used**

+* Django Class based views (CreateView, ListView, DetailView, DeleteView, UpdateView) – These are used for the classes to create, read, update and delete.

+* Mixins (LoginRequiredMixin, UserPassesTestMixin) – These are used to enforce login required on views and test user is authorized to perform actions.

+* messages - This was used to pass messages to the toasts to display feedback to the users upon their actions.

 **External Python Modules Used**

 * asgiref==3.7.2 - Installed as a dependency with another package